idleberg/node-wili/README.md

 ## Prerequisites

 **Note:** As of November 2019, a valid API key to access Wiener Linien's real-time data is no longer required.

-A valid API-Key is no longer required.
-Just ignore/delete the value `"SENDER="` contained in the files.
+However, if you obtained a key before, you can continue using it.

 ## Usage